FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 Automate before you're desperate

 Track the 10 support questions you answer most often.
-Write a knowledge base article for each.
-Set up an autoresponder that links to the relevant article before the ticket reaches you.
-Founders who do this proactively report cutting support time by 40–60%.
-Founders who wait until burnout is acute are too depleted to implement it properly.
+Write a help-center article for each one.
+Set up an automatic reply that points people to the right article before the email gets to you.
+Founders who do this early often cut their support time by 40–60%.
+Founders who wait until burnout is bad are too drained to do it well.

 📅

-Schedule non-work time the same way you schedule product work
+Block non-work time the same way you block product time

-Calendar blocks for exercise, meals, and non-screen time that cannot be overridden by support load.
-If your product is so fragile that you can't take a two-hour walk without checking Slack, that's a product architecture problem disguised as a time management problem.
+Put exercise, meals, and screen-free time on your calendar — and don't move them for support work.
+If your product is so fragile that you can't take a two-hour walk without checking Slack, that's actually a product problem dressed up as a time-management problem.

 If You're Already There: Recovery Without Breaking the Product

-If the self-assessment above made you uncomfortable, here's a structured recovery framework that doesn't require burning everything down.
+If the self-check above made you uncomfortable, here's a step-by-step recovery plan that doesn't require burning everything down.

 Week 1–2

 Stop all new development.
 Not "slow down" — stop.
 Fix only critical bugs.
-This removes the cognitive load of roadmap decisions and the guilt of deferred features simultaneously.
+This wipes out the mental load of choosing what to build next and the guilt of putting features off, all at once.
 Tell customers: "We're focused on stability this month."
 Most won't notice.

 Week 2–4

-With development paused, use the reclaimed capacity to build the knowledge base you've been postponing.
-Identify the 10 most common tickets.
+With new development paused, use that freed-up time to build the help center you've been putting off.
+Find the 10 most common questions customers ask.
 Write answers.
-Set up an autoresponder.
-This investment pays a recurring dividend on every future support week.
+Set up an automatic reply that links to them.
+This pays you back every week from then on.

 Month 2

-What specifically is consuming the most time per week?
+What specifically is eating the most hours each week?
 Be precise.
-If it's support, the fix is docs + pricing.
-If it's maintenance, the fix is tech debt cleanup.
-If it's context-switching, the fix is time-blocking.
-Generic burnout recovery doesn't work.
-Targeted structural change does.
+If it's support, the fix is help docs plus higher prices.
+If it's keeping things running, the fix is cleaning up old code.
+If it's flipping between tasks, the fix is blocking time on your calendar.
+Generic burnout cures don't work.
+Targeted changes to how you work do.

 Month 2–3

-Raise your price by 20–40%.
-Grandfathering existing customers is optional — many founders don't.
-The goal is to change the economics so that your current customer volume generates enough revenue to make the load feel worth it.
-If churn goes up, that's fine.
-Fewer customers at a sustainable price is better than more customers at an unsustainable one.
+Raise your prices by 20–40%.
+You can keep existing customers on their old price if you want — but plenty of founders don't.
+The goal is to change the math so that the customers you have generate enough income to make the work feel worth it.
+If a few people cancel, that's fine.
+Fewer customers at a sustainable price beats more customers at one that's wrecking you.

 🔁